Best Performance Winter Tires (2026): Top 7 Picks for Ice, Snow, Wet Roads, and Quiet Comfort

 🧭 How to choose between studless and studded winter tires

-- Great choice where studs are restricted or you prioritize everyday drivability
+- Great choice where studs are restricted or you prioritize daily drivability

-- Can be louder and may reduce comfort
+- Can be louder and less comfortable on clear pavement

-- May perform worse in wet and dry braking compared with top studless designs
+- May have weaker wet and dry braking than top studless designs

 🧰 Quick fitment checklist before buying